anisharavishankar04/Curl-Type-and-Density-Classifier-with-Web-Interface/README.md

-# Curl Type-and Density Classifier with Web Interface
+# Curl Type and Density Classifier with Web Interface

 This project builds a deep learning model to classify **wavy** and **curly** hair images into the following categories: